sebastienrousseau/audioanalyser/README.md

 ## Overview

-Audio Analyser is a cutting-edge application designed to transform audio recordings into actionable insights using Microsoft Azure AI.
-It offers advanced capabilities such as audio recording, speech-to-text conversion, and in-depth text analysis, providing users with comprehensive and insightful reports.
+**Audio Analyser** leverages the power of Microsoft Azure's advanced AI services to transform your audio data into valuable insight reports in no time through automatic speech-to-text, text analysis, and recommendations.

+- **Solve the pain of manual audio analysis:** Manually analyzing audio is time consuming and limited.
+Audio Analyser automates the process, quickly surfacing key insights through AI-powered speech and language processing.
-### Discover Hidden Insights in Minutes: AI-Powered Audio Analysis for Your Call Recordings
+- **Discover Hidden Insights in Minutes**: AI-Powered Audio Analysis for Your Call Recordings and Audio Files.

-#### Streamline call recording and audio file transcription, uncover actionable insights in seconds with advanced text analysis, powered by Microsoft Azure AI services
+- **Streamline call recording and audio file transcription**, uncover actionable insights in seconds with advanced text analysis, powered by Microsoft Azure AI services
 - **Go beyond simple transcription:** Discover sentiment, key information, and gain a multi-faceted understanding of your conversations through in-depth analysis and comprehensive reports.
 - **Audio Analyser** leverages the power of Azure's advanced AI services to transform your audio data into valuable insight reports in no time.